-3. How will facilitators be trained?
+How will facilitators be trained?

-Facilitator training involves a five-day initial training session, a six-to-nine-month period for apprentice facilitators to lead at least two healing groups in their communities (practicum), and then a five-day advanced training session.
+Facilitator training involves a five-day initial training session, a six-to-nine-month period for facilitators in training to lead at least two healing groups in their communities, and then an advanced five-day training session.
 Facilitators are certified when they and their mentors are confident that they are able to lead trauma healing sessions well.
 Yearly Community of Practice (COP) gatherings keep facilitators engaged and improving their skills, in addition to providing networking and problem-solving.
 It is better to train fewer facilitators well than to train a large number poorly.
 You need competent people who have a vocation for trauma healing as well as available time for this ministry.

-- Early on, identify a core group of people who have the capacity to be trained to become master facilitators-those who excel and can mentor others.
-You may need expatriate staff to begin with, but having nationals lead the program as soon as possible lowers costs and generally increases effectiveness, as they are native speakers of the language(s) and members of the culture and society. - In most cases, trauma healing facilitators are volunteers who do trauma healing as part of their ministry.
-Be clear about financial matters as you work with organizations and facilitator candidates. - As you organize the first group of people to train as facilitators, think of where you would like Trauma Healing to spread: Which cities?
-Which ministries?
-Which churches?
-Select at least two or three people from each of these places so that these facilitators can go back and train others in their contexts. - We refer to the first group that is trained as Generation 1, and the second as Generation 2.
-Plan your program to build Generation 2 out of those trained in Generation 1.
-This means continuing to give support and guidance to help them succeed.
-Each of the Generation 2 contexts should develop their own training and master facilitators in due course.
-In this way the program will spread and be strong. - Who will manage the training program?
+- Early on, identify a core group of people who can be trained to become master facilitators-those who can train others and mentor others.
+You may need expatriate staff to begin with, but having nationals lead the program as soon as possible lowers costs and generally increases effectiveness, as they are native speakers of the language(s) and members of the culture and society. - ► In most cases, trauma healing facilitators are volunteers or serving on a church or organizational staff.
+Trauma healing can be a time-consuming ministry for master facilitators or training facilitators.
+Be clear about financial matters as you work with organizations and facilitator candidates. - Most often, the first training session is held in the national capital, but plan for other key sites that can serve as "hubs" for trauma healing training and Community of Practice gatherings as the program expands.
+You will want to hold enough equipping sessions to develop a "critical mass"-enough people to carry trauma healing forward-at each hub.
+This means at least a few master facilitators and a corps of around ten training facilitators who can be called on at each hub.
+If you have these people in place, they can continue to train caregivers to respond to the needs of the community. - ► Who will manage the training program?
 This may be a small role initially, but as the program expands, staff will be needed to manage the project: to coach facilitators, provide oversight, plan the program on a national level, organize the national-level Community of Practice, manage any funding projects and relationships with donors, and so on.

-4. What materials are needed in which languages?
+What materials are needed in which languages?

-- ► Healing the Wounds of Trauma classic book; Scripture Companion Booklet; Facilitator Handbooks? - Children's program facilitator's book?
-Healing Hearts Club activity books for children? - ▼ Trauma Healing Story Book and Facilitator Handbook? - ► If the materials are published elsewhere, will you order copies or print them in your country? - ► Do any of the materials need to be translated into the other languages in your country?
+- Healing the Wounds of Trauma classic book; Scripture Companion Booklet; facilitator handbooks (for convening, healing, and equipping sessions)? - Children's program facilitator's book?
+Healing Hearts Club activity books for children? - ► Trauma Healing Story Book and Story-based Trauma Healing facilitator handbook? - ► If the materials are published elsewhere, will you order copies or print them in your country? - Do any of the materials need to be translated into the other languages in your country?
 If so, what materials and in which languages?